Buying Vs Renting in NYC: What’s Your Best Option?

 Nearly three-quarters of the apartments in NYC are co-ops.
 This means that co-ops are usually less expensive than condos.

-But co-ops have their own requirements, fees, and hurdles to consider.
+However, co-ops have their requirements, fees, and hurdles to consider.

 First off, what exactly is a co-op?

-It’s essentially a share of a building.
-When you buy a co-op you are buying “stock” in the company that owns the building.
+It's essentially a share of a building.
+When you buy a co-op, you buy "stock" in the company that owns the building.

 A condo, on the other hand, is more like a traditional house.

-You don’t buy a portion of the building the condo is in, you simply buy the space the condo occupies.
+You don't buy a portion of the building the condo is in; you buy the space the apartment occupies.

 The process of buying a co-op is slightly different from buying a condo.